Chan authors new book connecting eugenics and Big Tech

 Her book shares lessons that society can learn from today's global justice-based data initiatives and from the data collaborations of earlier feminists, immigrants, and other minorities who refused eugenic models.

-Chan is an associate professor in the iSchool and also holds an appointment in the Department of Media and Cinema Studies in the College of Liberal Arts and Sciences.
+Chan is an associate professor in the iSchool and also holds an appointment in the Department of Media and Cinema Studies in the College of Media.
 She directs the Community Data Clinic at the National Center for Supercomputing Applications (NCSA) and iSchool and co-leads the Just Infrastructures Initiative with faculty in the Grainger College of Engineering.
 She has served as a Fiddler Innovation Faculty Fellow at the NCSA, Provost Fellow for International Affairs and Global Strategies at the University of Illinois, and Faculty Affiliate at the Data & Society Research Institute in New York City.
 Chan received her PhD from MIT in the history and anthropology of science and technology studies.

 Updated on